sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/README.md

 * [**Edge Microvisor Toolkit**](standalone-node/host_os/): Edge Microvisor Toolkit immutable non-RT image as  hypervisor.

-* [**Kubernetes Cluster**](standalone-node/cluster_installers): The Kubernetes RKE2 cluster is deployed along the cluster extensions.
+* [**Kubernetes Cluster**](standalone-node/installation_Scripts/): The Kubernetes k3s cluster is deployed along the cluster extensions.

 For more details refer to [Get Started Guide](standalone-node/docs/user-guide/Get-Started-Guide.md).

 ## How It Works

-To begin the evaluation process, the customer downloads the Edge Microvisor Toolkit Standalone Node installer to their laptop or development system.
-This system will be used to create a bootable USB installer for the edge node designated for evaluation.
-During this stage, the customer can configure settings such as proxy and user credentials.
+To start the evaluation process, the customer compiles the Edge Microvisor Toolkit Standalone Node source code to create a USB bootable installer image.
+This image will be utilized to produce a bootable USB installer for the edge node intended for evaluation.
+At this stage, the customer has the option to configure settings like proxy and user credentials.

 Next, the customer runs the automated installer, which generates a bootable USB stick.
 This USB stick is self-contained and includes all the necessary software components to install the Edge Microvisor Toolkit, Kubernetes, foundational Kubernetes extensions, and the Kubernetes Dashboard.